St. Andrew Catholic School students are:

-The Saint Andrew School Schoolwide Learning Expectations (SLEs) are statements that indicate the skills and competencies our students will gain by their successful completion of our academic program.
+The St. Andrew Catholic School Schoolwide Learning Expectations (SLEs) are statements that indicate the skills and competencies our students will gain by their successful completion of our academic program.
 Teachers at all grade levels plan lessons to ensure that students grow and master skills in each of these areas.

 In Primary Students’ Language: “I will live as a child of God.”